Morris J. Berman oil spill: Treatment of wildlife

 After the spill, as a part of the Local Spill Response Plan for Puerto Rico and the US Virgin Islands, the CSN was sent out to document damages to biological resources and to prevent further damages to the environment and living organisms.
 The CSN collected many organisms, both live and dead, after the spill in order to document the damage done to them and to treat as many of the living organisms as possible.
-Most of the organisms collected by this group were off of the Northshore of Puerto Rico, but some were recovered from the south, east, and west shores of Puerto Rico, as well as near the shores of Isla Culebrita, and Isla de Vieques.
+Most of the organisms collected by this group were off of the north shore of Puerto Rico, but some were recovered from the south, east, and west shores of Puerto Rico, as well as near the shores of Isla Culebrita and Isla de Vieques.

-Collected living wildlife were brought to a non permanent triage facility where crabs, birds, and sea turtles were treated for oil contamination and other injuries.
-Of all animals collected, these were the only ones that were able to be treated.
+Collected living wildlife were brought to a temporary triage facility where crabs, birds, and sea turtles were treated for oil contamination and other injuries.
+Of all animals collected, only these ones were able to be treated.
 Animals that were not able to be treated were either too small or in too bad of a condition.
 Nearly 400 crabs that were brought to the facility were successfully treated and released.
-28 birds and two sea turtles were also brought to the facility where 19 were successfully treated and released and 11 died at certain points during treatment.
+28 birds and two sea turtles were also brought to the facility, where 19 were successfully treated and released, and 11 died during treatment.
 All affected organisms were held until they were deemed completely healthy by a veterinarian.
 The oiled birds and turtles required an average 30 days of treatment before being released.
-These organisms were treated with doses of olive oil and non-steroid antibiotics before they were cleaned in order to provide relief from the effects of the toxic oil.
+These organisms were treated with doses of olive oil and non-steroid antibiotics before they were cleaned, in order to provide relief from the effects of the toxic oil.
 Solutions of olive oil, Simple Green, and BioSolve were then used to clean the organisms in tubs filled with lukewarm water.
 The organisms were then rinsed and dried.